Video Game Review: This is the Police 2

 There are several other mechanics at work as well.
 You’ll collect contraband from arrests and helping local businesses with problems that can then be used to compensate informants and collect information.
 You’ll also interrogate prisoners to work your way up gang food chains, work to solve cases by piecing together clues and more.
 Further complicating things, you’ll need to make a monthly payoff to keep someone from dropping a dime to the feds with your location.

 It sounds like a lot, but none of it is particularly fleshed out or all that interesting.
-The game also imposes ridiculous scenarios on your officers where some will refuse to work with others, some will periodically not show up, call out with some absurd excuse and so on.
+The game also imposes ridiculous scenarios on your officers in which some will refuse to work with others, some will periodically not show up, call out with some absurd excuse and so on.
 Whoever wrote the yes/no questions deserves special recognition for doing a poor job with the rambling ambiguity that sometimes makes it tough to establish what you’re even answering.

 This is the Police 2‘s other big element is the turn-based strategy missions, and it’s here that the game’s difficulty often spikes, asking you and your team to navigate some really difficult conditions even in random scenarios.
 We’re longtime fans of the genre, particularly the XCOM series, and losing team members is always part of the deal, but here it often feels unfair.
 Odds are you’ll need to repeat days to get the outcome you want (or need).